What is an OAR?

 During your screening process, you will go through an Ovarian Assessment Report.
 This test, commonly known as the OAR, presents a complete picture of what your results on fertility treatments may look like.

-The test is compiled following a single blood sample.
-It will check multiple factors, including hormone levels When compared against your age, these factors will provide an egg retrieval score, which is a grading of your potential ovulatory egg supply.
+The test is compiled following a simple blood sample.
+It will check multiple factors, including hormone levels.
+When compared against your age, these factors will provide an egg retrieval score, which is a grading of your potential ovulatory egg supply.

 When the results come back they are graded and assigned a category.
 Your results will be either below normal, normal, or above normal.
 These designations generally depend upon the number of average eggs that can reasonably be retrieved during a given cycle.